Henry Wise (merchant)

-Henry Wise (16 August 1802 – 25 December 1866) was a mariner and merchant associated with the Far East.
+Henry Wise (16 August 1802 – 25 December 1866) was a mariner and merchant associated with the East Asia.

 Born in Oxford, Wise worked his way up as a mariner in the East India Company's Marine Service from midshipman in 1819 to chief officer in 1831, and then a supercargo in the China trade.
 His logbooks from voyages in the Castle Huntly, Astell, and Elizabeth are preserved at the National Maritime Museum.